-- Students have the right to review their education records within 45 days of the day the institution receives their request.
+Students have the right to review their education records within 45 days of the day the institution receives their request.
 Students should submit to the registrar, dean, or head of the academic department a written request that identifies the record(s) they wish to inspect.
 The institution official will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the official to whom the request is submitted does not maintain the records, that official will advise the student of the correct official to whom the request should be addressed. - 2.
-THE RIGHT TO SEEK AN AMENDMENT OF INACCURATE OR MISLEADING INFORMATION - Students may ask the institution to amend a record that they believe is inaccurate or misleading.
-They should write to the official responsible for the record, clearly identify the part of the record they believe should be changed and specify why it is inaccurate or misleading.
-If the institution decides not to amend the record as requested by the student, the student will be notified of the decision and advised of his or her right to a hearing regarding the request for amendment.
+If the official to whom the request is submitted does not maintain the records, that official will advise the student of the correct official to whom the request should be addressed.

+2. THE RIGHT TO SEEK AN AMENDMENT OF INACCURATE OR MISLEADING INFORMATION amend the record as requested by the student, the student will be notified of the decision and advised of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when they are notified of the right to a hearing.
-Following the hearing, if the institution still decides not to amend the record, the student has a right to place a clarifying statement in the record. - 3.
-THE RIGHT TO LIMIT DISCLOSURE OF PERSONALLY IDENTIFIABLE INFORMATION
+Following the hearing, if the institution still decides not to amend the record, the student has a right to place a clarifying statement in the record.